mirand863/hello_github_actions/README.md

 Try to create a pull request and use the tag #minor or #major (you can also just add the tag to the commit message).

 ## Next tutorial
 Is there any specific topic you would like to see in a future tutorial?
-For example, automatic versioning on GitLab, mirroring a GitHub repository on GitLab, automatically linting Python or R code, automatically testing Python or R code, automatic deployment to pypi and bioconda, etc.
+For example:
+- [ ] Automatic versioning on GitLab
+- [ ] Mirroring a GitHub repository on GitLab
+- [ ] Automatically linting Python code
+- [ ] Automatically linting R code
+- [ ] Automatically testing Python code
+- [ ] Automatically testing R code
+- [ ] Automatic deployment to pypi
+- [ ] Automatic deployment to bioconda
+- [ ] Something else